probeiuscorp/fslc-presentations/functional-programming/slides.md

 ## Natural numbers

 Now, what _is_ a natural number?
-Certainly a valid stance is an amount of function applications.
+Certainly a valid perspective is an amount of function applications.

 ```